Theory Uncertainties in the Extraction of $\alpha_s$ from Drell-Yan at Small Transverse Momentum: Theory Description and Pseudodata Setup

 To estimate the expected uncertainties in the extraction of $\as(m_Z)$ -- or any other theory parameter of interest -- it is common practice to perform Asimov fits.
 These fits serve as controlled tests of the fitting framework and allow a transparent study of the sensitivity to different theory ingredients. \footnote{The rationale behind the Asimov fits in this setup is in many ways similar to the closure tests performed in other contexts where pseudodata are used to test the quantification of uncertainties.}

 The fits we perform use a standard $\chi^2$ minimization procedure, defined as

 where $y_i$ represent the data, $\lambda_i$ the corresponding theory model, and $C_{ij}$ the covariance matrix encoding all experimental uncertainties and correlations between the data points.
 The $\lambda_i$ implicitly depend upon $\as(m_Z)$ and the parameters of the underlying theory prediction, i.e.\ the TNPs and nonperturbative parameters discussed in \secs{tnps_for_qT}{nonp_theory}.
+Within the fit, $\as(m_Z)$, the TNPs, and nonperturbative parameters are treated as continuous parameters.
 The last term imposes the Gaussian theory constraint on the TNPs, $\theta_i$, about their central values of $0$ with a prior uncertainty of $\Delta\theta_i$, as discussed in \sec{tnps_for_qT}.

 What distinguishes an Asimov fit is that the data are replaced by pseudodata -- i.e., the (unfluctuated) theory predictions computed at a fixed known value of the parameter of interest, in our case $\as(m_Z) = 0.118$.
 The covariance matrix remains that of the actual experimental measurement, ensuring that the uncertainties remain realistic.
 By replacing experimental data with theory-generated pseudodata, this setup offers multiple advantages: \begin{itemize} \item The results are unobscured by statistical fluctuations or potential outlier behaviour present in the real data. \item It avoids potential inconsistencies or biases due to subleading effects present in the real data but unaccounted for in the theory model. \item The impact of various theory components or uncertainties can be tested and estimated in isolation.
 In particular, subleading effects can be consistently dropped in both pseudodata and theory model. \item Since the theory model and pseudodata are matched (except for intentional differences in some tests), the minimum $\chi^2$ should be close to zero, providing a clean validation test for the fitting procedure. \end{itemize}